mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_unichar.md

 folder: mydoc
 ---

-Apple Foundation uses UTF-16 as `unichar`, whereas the MulleObjC Foundation used UTF-32 as `unichar`.
+Apple Foundation uses UTF-16 as `unichar`, whereas the mulle-objc Foundation used UTF-32 as `unichar`.
 As long as your code is not assuming 16-bit for its size, there should be no problem.

 When accessing string contents as `unichar *` with `dataUsingEncoding:` use the